humlib/humlib-be/README.md

 You need to have a pull request for your branch to have the defined GitHub workflows executed automatically.
 On push to 'main', so basically when a pull request is merged, another run is triggered for 'main'.

 The pipeline builds the application and executes tests.
-It then uploades coverage data and test results as artifacts.
+It then uploads coverage data and test results as artifacts.
 Both are posted as a comment to PRs.
 Unit test results can also be reviewed as a dedicated check run.
+Code coverage results are uploaded to [Codecov](https://app.codecov.io/gh/mor4thii/humlib-be/)